 Closing the side door with the lock knob in the lock position will also lock the side door.
 Be careful not to lock your keys in the vehicle.

-Vehicles with a power door lock system-The side doors cannot be locked if you leave the key in the ignition switch.
+Vehicles with a power door lock system- Doors cannot be locked when either side door is open and the key is in the ignition.

 LOCKING AND UNLOCKING WITH POWER DOOR LOCK SWITCH

 Push the switch.